 - (1) A planned unit development is required for: - (a) a master planned residential community; or - (b) multiple family dwellings with or without the subdivision of land. - (2) A planned unit development shall meet the requirements of Chapter 12 and follow the procedures in Section 4 of this code. - (3) Infrastructure and public facilities shall be dedicated in a planned unit development.
 A planned unit development shall connect to the city's public water system which shall serve all lots being created.
-The water system shall provide for fire flow storage of water to supply hydrants that comply with the current state adopted fire code and NFPA guidelines for the type of occupancy and level of development. - (4) A planned unit development shall be filed on a plat drawn and stamped by a licensed surveyor and identified as such.
+The water system shall provide for fire flow storage of water to supply hydrants that comply with the current state adopted fire code and NFPA guidelines for the type of occupancy and level of development. - (4) A planned unit development shall be filed on a plat drawn and stamped by a licensed surveyor and identified as a PUD application shall be submitted and approved prior to submitting a development application.
+PUD application requirements are found in GLUDMC Chapter 12 Planned Unit Development.